Facts & Stats

 Common questions that could come up during the hiring process include the minimum wage, overtime rates, and guaranteed paid time off.
 Remote can help you offer a complete, competitive, and compliant benefits package to your employees in the United Arab Emirates.

-We are still busy building our own entity in United Arab Emirates, but our benefits packages for all countries are tailored to fulfill the local needs of your employees.
+Our benefits packages in the United Arab Emirates are tailored to fulfill the local needs of employees.
 Typically, our packages contain some or all of the following benefits:

-Learn how employment taxes affect your payroll and your employees’ paychecks in the United Arab Emirates.
+Learn how employment taxes and statutory fees affect your payroll and your employees’ paychecks in United Arab Emirates.

 After the first year of employment, employees are entitled to a minimum of 30 days paid annual leave (equal to approximately 22 working days), with allowances to be paid before the vacation commences.